Black Sabbath: Legacy

-Black Sabbath has sold over 70 million records worldwide, including a RIAA-certified 15 million in the U.S. They are one of the most influential heavy metal bands of all time.
-The band helped to create the genre with ground-breaking releases such as Paranoid (1970), an album that Rolling Stone magazine said "changed music forever", and called the band "the Beatles of heavy metal".
+Black Sabbath have sold over 70 million records worldwide, including a RIAA-certified 15 million in the US.
+They are one of the most influential heavy metal bands of all time.
+The band helped to create the genre with groundbreaking releases such as Paranoid (1970), an album that Rolling Stone magazine said "changed music forever", calling them "the Beatles of heavy metal".
 Time magazine called Paranoid "the birthplace of heavy metal", placing it in their Top 100 Albums of All Time.

 MTV placed Black Sabbath at number one on their Top Ten Heavy Metal Bands and VH1 placed them at number two on their list of the 100 Greatest Artists of Hard Rock.
 VH1 ranked Black Sabbath's "Iron Man" the number one song on their 40 Greatest Metal Songs countdown.
 Rolling Stone magazine ranked the band number 85 in their list of the "100 Greatest Artists of All Time".
 AllMusic's William Ruhlmann said:

 According to Rolling Stone's Holly George-Warren, "Black Sabbath was the heavy metal king of the 1970s."
 Although initially "despised by rock critics and ignored by radio programmers", the group sold more than 8 million albums by the end of that decade.
-"The heavy metal band…" marvelled Ronnie James Dio.
+"The heavy metal band..." marvelled Ronnie James Dio.
 "A band that didn't apologise for coming to town; it just stepped on buildings when it came to town."